NUCLEAR-BOMB/betterstring/doc/functions.md

 constexpr T* strfirstnof(T* str, std::size_t count, const T* needle, std::size_t needle_size) noexcept;
 ```
 Returns a pointer to first absence of the any character in the sequence [`needle`, `needle + needle_size`) in the range [`str`, `str + count`).

+[^1]: A precondition that can possibly improve performance of the function.